 Charles H. Townes

-Charles H. Townes is Professor in the Graduate School and Space Sciences Laboratory, University of California at Berkeley and a member of the Board of Advisors for the Center on Culture and Civil Society at the Independent Institute.
+Until his death at the age of 99 on January 27, 2015, Charles H. Townes was Professor in the Graduate School and Space Sciences Laboratory, University of California at Berkeley and a member of the Board of Advisors for the Center on Culture and Civil Society at the Independent Institute.
 He received his Ph.D. in physics from California Institute of Technology, and he received the Nobel Prize Laureate in Physics for his work on the theory and application of the maser quantum electronics connected with both maser and laser devices.

 Professor Townes's books include Making Waves, How the Laser Happened: Adventures of a Scientist, and Microwave Spectroscopy (with A.L.
 Schawlow).